bevy-cheatbook/bevy-cheatbook/src/platforms/linux.md

 There are some development dependencies you may need to setup, depending on your distribution.
 [See instructions in official Bevy repo.][bevy::linux-dependencies]

+[See here if you also want to build Windows EXEs from Linux][cross::linux-windows].

 ## GPU Drivers

 Support for the Vulkan graphics API is required to run Bevy apps.
 You (and your